grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

-# How to Create Grafana Alerts Using InfluxDB and Flux Queries
+# How to Create Grafana Alerts Using InfluxDB and the Flux Query Language

 ## Introduction

-Grafana’s unified alerting system represents a powerful new approach to identifying when something is wrong or needs attention.
+Grafana’s new [unified alerting system](TK) represents a powerful new approach to identifying when something is wrong or needs attention.
 Many Grafana users have their data stored in InfluxDB.
-Originally InfluxDB used InfluxQL as the query language, but beginning with v1.8, the company introduced Flux, an open source functional data scripting language designed for querying, analyzing, and acting on data.
+Originally, InfluxDB used [InfluxQL](TK) as the query language, but beginning with v1.8, the company introduced [Flux](TK), an open source functional data scripting language designed for querying, analyzing, and acting on data.
 Flux unifies code for querying, processing, writing, and acting on data into a single syntax.
 The language is designed to be usable, readable, flexible, composable, testable, contributable, and shareable.

+Better bridge here.

 With the formalities out of the way, let’s dive into some examples…

-## Example 1: How to Create a Basic Grafana Alert from a Single Flux Query
+## Example 1: How to Create a Grafana Alert When a Value is Above or Below a Set Threshold

+Bridge

 Alert when the temperature of tank A5 is less than 30 °C or greater than 60 °C.